Automation

 New Session Execution Module

-Whenever a new Session (privilege) comes online, the pre-configured modules in Automatic Orchestration
+Whenever a new Session (privilege) comes online, the pre-configured modules in Automatic Orchestration will be executed sequentially.

 - Time Interval